adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <details>
-<summary>Q. what is Amazon EFS- Elastic file system</summary>
+<summary>Q: What is Amazon EFS - Elastic File System?</summary>

-Its a managed NFS (Network File System) that can be shared across thousands of EC2 instances. <br>
+**Amazon EFS** is a managed NFS (Network File System) that can be shared across thousands of EC2 instances.

-**Use Cases:** Content management, web serving, data sharing, and container storage. <br>
+**Use Cases:**
+- Content management
+- Web serving
+- Data sharing
+- Container storage

+**Key Features:**
-**Key Features:** Scalable, elastic, highly available, and durable. <br>
+- Scalable, elastic, highly available, and durable
-uses security groups to control access to the file system. <br>
+- Uses security groups to control access to the file system
-only for linux based instances. not windows.
-For windows there is separate file system by AWS  <br>
+- Only for Linux-based instances (for Windows, there is a separate file system by AWS)
-Amazing thing is we do not need to do capacity planning. it scales automatically. (its one of the option and recommended option <br>
+- No need for capacity planning as it scales automatically (recommended option)

 </details>

 <details>
 <summary>Q. EFS vs EBS, use case and exam tips</summary>
 **Example Use Case:**
 **EFS:**
 - Used for applications like content management systems (CMS), big data analytics, or media workflows where multiple EC2 instances need concurrent access to the same data.
 - **Example:** A web application with several EC2 instances running web servers that need access to shared media files, such as images or videos.